Oneflow-Inc/libai/docs/source/tutorials/Distributed Configuration.md

 ## Update Distributed Config with Command Line
-You can also use **command line** to control the parallelization mode as follows:
+You can also control the parallelization strategy by **command line** paremeters as follows:

 ```bash
 bash tools/train.sh tools/train_net.py configs/bert_large_pretrain.py \
 8 \  # num of gpus